 Language and cognition are separate but overlapping skills.
 Deficits in one area may not impact the other; therefore, SLPs should remain aware that the presence of aphasia does not imply cognitive deficits.
 Please see ASHA’s Practice Portal pages on Acquired Apraxia of Speech and Dysarthria in Adults and ASHA’s resource on cognitive-communication for further information.

 Assessment may result in one or more of the following:

-Aphasia treatment is individualized to address the specific areas of need identified during assessment, including specific goals identified by the person with aphasia and his or her family.
+Aphasia treatment is individualized to address the specific areas of need identified during assessment, including goals identified by the person with aphasia and their care partners.

-Consistent with the WHO’s (2001) ICF framework, the goal of intervention is to help the individual achieve the highest level of independent function for participation in daily living.
+This holistic, person-centered approach is consistent with the WHO’s (2001) International Classification of Functioning, Disability and Health (ICF) framework, with the overarching goal of intervention to help the individual achieve the highest level of function for participation in daily living.

 Intervention is designed to

 See ASHA’s resource, Person-Centered Focus on Function: Aphasia [PDF], for an example of functional goals consistent with the ICF.

 Community awareness of aphasia can be improved when clinicians provide education and outreach (Simmons-Mackie et al., 2011).
 Clinicians also foster such community support and integration by partnering with people with aphasia to reduce or remove communication barriers to accessing their communities.
 This may be addressed by supporting the individual’s communication skills, training conversational partners, and advocating for change and access to communication supports in the community.
 Examples include aphasia-friendly signage or menus in cafés, training first responders about supported communication strategies, and reducing background noise when possible.